Quick Summary

 Industrialization and urbanization have led to widespread air pollution.
 Emissions from vehicles, factories, and deforestation release harmful pollutants like carbon monoxide (CO), sulfur dioxide (SO₂), and nitrogen oxides (NOx).
 These pollutants degrade air quality, irritate respiratory systems, and contribute to acid rain, affecting terrestrial and aquatic life.

 The excessive release of greenhouse gases, particularly carbon dioxide (CO₂), methane (CH₄), and nitrous oxide (N₂O), has intensified the greenhouse effect.
 This disrupts Earth’s climate system, raising global temperatures and causing more extreme weather events like floods, heat waves, and cyclones.
-These shifts disturb the natural atmosphere of Earth, especially in the troposphere, where weather systems originate.
+These shifts disturb Earth’s natural atmosphere, especially in the troposphere, where weather systems originate.

-The protective ozone layer in the stratosphere has been damaged by chlorofluorocarbons (CFCs) used in refrigerants and aerosols.
+Chlorofluorocarbons (CFCs) used in refrigerants and aerosols have damaged the protective ozone layer in the stratosphere.
 This depletion increases exposure to UV radiation, leading to skin cancers and affecting crop yields.
 International efforts like the Montreal Protocol have aimed to curb ozone-depleting substances.

 The exosphere now contains growing space debris, including discarded satellites, rocket parts, and fragments.
 This clutter increases the risk of collisions with operational satellites, disrupting navigation and communication systems.